Emergency-Response-Demo/erdemo.io/architecture.md

   - Runtime: Node.js, Angular

-  - Middleware Products / Components: None
+  - Middleware Products / Components: Red Hat SSO

 The emergency console is the front end UI for the Demo Solution.
 It provides the following main views:

   - Incident Commander Dashboard: The overall view of all Incidents, Responders and Missions